michaelchenghw/sentiment-analysis/README.md

 After recursively transforming the vector with the probability distribution matrix, 7 vectors that represent the probability distribution of the sentiment index on the next 7 days are generated.
 This output may then be applied to other algorithmic trading models for further analysis.

+## Results

+## Conclusion and Insights

+Below are several reasons that we believe led to low accuracy predictions by the model
+1)	We assumed that sentiment scores of any 2 consecutive days must have a constant pattern which is very unlikely
+2)	We assumed that the sentiment of the 2nd day only depends on the day before which is also unlikely
+3)	There can always be more data used in training !!

+Insights:
+From our research, we found out that sentiment scores range from -0.2 to 0.2.
+We believe this phenomenon arises because people view price changes differently.
+For example: when stock price increases, people who own Apple stock will gain, but for those who just sold their stock, they will feel bad or regretful.
+This contradictory emotion reflected in comments results in a neutral sentiment value.
+Most importantly, we believe this poses a huge challenge in using NLP and sentiment analysis in stock price prediction as it requires biased and one-sided comments to give meaningful insight on future price movements.

 ## References and Documentation
 1. https://www.crummy.com/software/BeautifulSoup/bs4/doc/#find-all
 2. https://requests.readthedocs.io/en/master/api/#requests.Response